roomierplanet/KWHousing/README.md

-THis project is current a work in progress
+THis project is currently a work in progress